Francois-du-Plessis/vsts-docs/docs/pipelines/process/variables.md

 ## Understand variable syntax

-Azure Pipelines supports three different ways to dereference variables: macro, template expression, and runtime expression.
+Azure Pipelines supports three different ways to reference variables: macro, template expression, and runtime expression.
 Each syntax can be used for a different purpose and has some limitations.

 Most documentation examples use macro syntax (`$(var)`).
 Variables with macro syntax are processed during runtime.
 Runtime happens [after template expansion](runs.md#process-the-pipeline).
 When the system encounters a macro expression, it replaces the expression with the contents of the variable.
 If there's no variable by that name, then the macro expression is left unchanged.
 For example, if `$(var)` can't be replaced, `$(var)` won't be replaced by anything.
 Macro variables are only expanded when they are used for a value, not as a keyword.
 Values appear on the right side of a pipeline definition.
 The following is valid: `key: $(value)`.
 The following isn't valid: `$(key): value`.